 Half way down the block on the opposite side of Thornton you will discover this great Book Sharing Zone box.

-Up and over the Rideau Canal along the Bronson bike lane brings us to Old Ottawa South.
-After cutting through Old Ottawa South through Brewer Park and an assortment of residential streets there is a short side trip over the Rideau River to visit this robust Little Library on Pleasant Park Road.
+Next is a short side loop over the Rideau River to visit this robust Little Library on Pleasant Park Road.
 The most convenenient access to Alta Vista along this route is along the awful narrow Bank Street bridge over the Rideau River.
 Walking your bike along the sidewalk bridge is usually the safest option.

-One block south on Mountbatten Avenue you will find this wonderfully colourful box.
+One block south on Mountbatten Avenue you will find this wonderfully painted box.

-A short loop through the Alta Vista neighbourhood first brings us to this beautiful box with glass bead roof tiles on Featherstone Drive.
+A short loop through the Alta Vista neighbourhood first brings us to this beautifully painted box on Featherstone Drive.

-Our next stop on our Alta Vista loop brings us to this sweet one at 1647 Pullen Ave.
-Tons of TLC has been put into the painting details. gotta go see it to believe it.
+Our next stop on our Alta Vista loop brings us to this one at 1647 Pullen Ave.
+Tons of TLC has been put into the painting details.

 Continuing on our loop through Alta Vista brings us to this cleverly designed mobile unit on Knox Crescent.

 Head back on over to the north shore of the Rideau River and follow the path along to the river to Belmont Drive where you will find this super sweet box.